- Facility Services Home

 - Report all accidents - even if there are no injuries, immediately to your manager.

-- Within 24 hours, you must complete the Employee's Claim for Worker's Compensation.
+- Within 24 hours, you must complete and submit the Employee's Claim for Worker's Compensation.

 - Management will contact Risk Management and complete the Injury, Illness, and Prevention report.
 Management may also transport the injured employee to the Palomar Pomerado at 120 Craven Road, Suite 207, San Marcos, CA.